-As a Ph.D. student and graduate research assistant who is passionate to do urban resilience and sustainable projects, her research focuses on ways to make cities more resilient regarding the social and environmental indicators against natural disasters (extreme heats and earthquake) while also making the cities more sustainable.
-She focuses on urban resilience concept, planning strategy and design guidelines for urban resilience in a changing climate with an emphasis on heat, and landscape design in a variety of cities.
-Negar uses the qualitative and quantitative methods in her research to spatial analysis and works with ArcGIS and the relevant heat temperature programs.
-She has a Master's degree in Urban Design and Bachelor's degree in Urban Engineering.
+As a Ph.D. student and graduate research associate who is passionate to do urban resilience and sustainable projects, her research focuses on ways to make cities more resilient regarding the social and environmental indicators against natural disasters (extreme heat and earthquakes) while also making the cities more sustainable.
+She focuses on urban resilience concepts, planning strategies, and guidelines for urban areas in a changing climate with an emphasis on heat, and urban environment policy in various cities.
+Negar uses qualitative and quantitative methods in her research for spatial analysis and works with ArcGIS and the relevant heat temperature programs.
+She has a Master's degree in Urban Design and a Bachelor's in Urban Engineering.

 Ph.D.
-Student in Landscape Architecture and Environment at Arizona State University
+Student in Civil, Environmental and Sustainable Engineering at Arizona State University

 Rahmatollahi.N, Cheng.
 C, Praharaj.
 S (2023).
 Climate justice in community design: investigating alternative metrics of economic vulnerability to extreme heat in Metro Phoenix, Arizona; CELA Conference, San Antonio, Texas;

 Knowledge Exchange for Resilience (KER) and YouthMappers from 2022.
 Since 2023 I have joined the Urban Environment research group under Dr. Wang's supervision.